 The new extension for Adobe Premiere Pro CC allows creators to save time and work smarter.

-With a free beta version available for download later this week, users can stitch 360° video captured by the Insta360 Pro directly in Adobe Premiere Pro.
+With a free beta version available for download soon, users can stitch 360° video captured by the Insta360 Pro directly in Adobe Premiere Pro.

 A traditional workflow requires users to spend hours selecting and stitching super-high-resolution footage – only a portion of which will actually be used – before importing it to Adobe Premiere Pro.
 The new extension allows them to directly import unstitched footage, and then preview the final result in their Adobe Premiere editing interface at the same time that they edit.

 The extension stitches full-quality footage during final export, minimizing compression and maximizing quality.

 At the final step, during export, the full-quality stitch is completed, and only the footage that made the final cut is ever stitched together, saving time, hassle and processing power.
 Find more details here, and download the beta version of the new extension here when it’s available in June, as part of Insta360 Stitcher 1.7.0.

 All-New Insta360 FarSight Enables Long-Distance Preview and Control